Newfoundland and Labrador: Symbols

 Labrador has its own unofficial flag, created in 1973 by Mike Martin, former Member of the Legislative Assembly for Labrador South.

+On Newfoundland, as of 2024 moose have become an increasingly adopted symbol of the island.

 Sports

 Newfoundland and Labrador has a somewhat different sports culture from the rest of Canada, owing in part to its long history separate from the rest of Canada and under British rule.
-Ice hockey, however, remains popular; a minor league professional team called the Newfoundland Growlers of the ECHL plays at Mary Brown's Centre (formerly Mile One Centre) in St. John's since the 2018–19 season.
+Ice hockey, however, remains popular; though operations ceased in April 2024, a minor league professional team called the Newfoundland Growlers of the ECHL played at Mary Brown's Centre (formerly Mile One Centre) in St. John's from the 2018–19 to 2023–24 seasons.
 The area had an intermittent American Hockey League presence with the St. John's Maple Leafs then St. John's IceCaps until 2017, and the Newfoundland Senior Hockey League had teams around the island.
-Since the departure of the St. John's Fog Devils in 2008, Newfoundland and Labrador is the only province in Canada to not have a team in the major junior Canadian Hockey League (should one ever join it would be placed in the QMJHL, which hosted the Fog Devils and has jurisdiction over Atlantic Canada).
+After the departure of the St. John's Fog Devils in 2008, Newfoundland and Labrador has been the only province in Canada to not have a team in the major junior Canadian Hockey League.
+However, this is set to change in 2025, with the Acadie–Bathurst Titan scheduled to relocate to St. John's to become Newfoundland Regiment in the QMJHL.

 Hurling and other Gaelic games have a very long history in the Province and continue to be played.

 Association football (soccer) and rugby union are both more popular in Newfoundland and Labrador than the rest of Canada in general.
 Soccer is hosted at King George V Park, a 6,000-seat stadium built as Newfoundland's national stadium during the time as an independent dominion.
 Swilers Rugby Park is home of the Swilers RFC rugby union club, as well as the Atlantic Rock, one of the four regional teams in the Canadian Rugby Championship.
 Other sports facilities in Newfoundland and Labrador include Pepsi Centre, an indoor arena in Corner Brook; and St. Patrick's Park, a baseball park in St. John's.